 Most of the participants (96%) believed that a patient's CR should influence the treatment plan, but only 41% performed the CRA in their clinical practice (Table 1).
 The CRA was not consistently implemented because teaching staff did not enforce it (39%).
 Some students lacked the knowledge of how to perform CRA (21%), while others did not have time to do it (21%), and 11% considered the CRA unnecessary.
-Oral hygiene, patient's motivation and diet were considered top 3 factors for determining CR.
+Oral hygiene, patient's motivation and diet were considered to be the top three factors for determining CR.